Westport Property - Dundee

 Gas Safety Certificates For Landlords in Scotland (CP12)

 A Gas Safety Certificate in Scotland is a mandatory document for all rental properties with gas appliances.
 This certificate ensures that all gas appliances, fittings, and flues are safe and in proper working order.
-In Scotland, landlords must have this certificate renewed annually by a Gas Safe registered engineer.
+In Scotland, landlords arrange an inspection, and they must have this certificate renewed annually by a Gas Safe registered engineer.
 The inspection includes checking all gas appliances, fittings, and flues.
 Landlords must provide their tenants with a copy of the CP12 certificate before they move in and within 28 days of the inspection.
 Keeping these certificates for at least two years is also a legal requirement.

 Key Points: